nightedenart/GelbooruImageTagger/README.md

 Add the downloaded files to the list and click 'Tag' when ready.

 You can also go into the settings to skip images that have already been tagged.

-As this is a UWP app, you will need to install or modify additional tools to build in the Visual Studio installer.

-Visual Studio is required (Visual Studio 2022 recommended) and under "Universal Windows Platform development" select the latest Windows SDK (Windows 11 SDK recommended).

-This app isn't currently on the Microsoft Store but is under consideration.

 ## Notes